franzinc/aserve/doc/aserve.md

     made 443 (rather than 80).
 This makes use of the **`accept-hook`** argument so if **`ssl`** is specified then **`accept-hook`** should not be specified. ssl is supported only in certain versions of Allegro CL.
+  - **`ssl-args`** - The preferred way to enable ssl in the server is to provide the arguments to ACL's `make-ssl-server-stream` function in plist form.
+This allows one to use all the ssl configuration options available for an ssl stream.
+If you provide `ssl-args` you should not pass a value for `ssl` or any of the other ssl related arguments.
+    The `ssl-args` plist must contain a value for `:certificate` or `:context`.
   - **`ssl-password`** - if the private key in the PEM encoded file referenced by the **`ssl`** argument is encrypted, then this is the key to decrypt it.
   - **`ssl-method`** - see [SSL/TLS](#ssltls) for the use of this argument.